pixelspark/catena/Documentation/Protocol.md

 [n, {"t": type, ...}]
 ````

 Each request has a counter value (`n`) that is unique for this connection.
 Responses are correlated with their requests using the counter value; the peer responding to a request returns the response with the same counter value.
-The peer that initiated the socket connection uses uneven counter values (starting at 1) for its requests, whereas the accepting peer uses even counter values for its requests.
+The peer that initiated the socket connection uses even counter values (starting at 0) for its requests, whereas the accepting peer uses uneven counter values (starting at 1) for its requests.

 The packet contents are encoded as a JSON object, with the special "t" key indicating the type of message.